Retail stocks lead Britain's FTSE lower, with focus on U.S. jobs

 LONDON, Sept 4 Britain's top share index fell on

-on U.S. jobs data later in the session that could provide clues
+the focus on U.S. jobs data later in the session that could

 BNP Paribas cut its rating on the fashion retailer to